Getting started at GlobalHE

 Every student at GHE will be allocated a Personal Contact Team who will be the first point of contact for you for any concerns that you may have throughout your studies.

-Orientation and transition
+Enrolment, Orientation and Transition

 From the time you accept your offer of a course at GHE we will start helping you to orient to your new life as a student with us and gaining the skills you will need to successfully complete your studies.